JdeRobot/RoboticsAcademy/exercises/color_filter/README.md

 ## How to execute?

-First, launch the ROS Server.
-Open the terminal with the directory set to *color_filter* in the exercises folder and run this command.
+Launch the ROS Server.
+Open the terminal with the directory set to *color_filter* in the exercises folder and run the command.

 ` $ roslaunch color_filter.launch`